-SOURCE – Congratulations on your new album The Ghost of Badon Hill.
-I feel that this might be your best record ever.
-What do you think about this statement?
+SOURCE – Congratulations on your new album, The Ghost of Badon Hill.
+I feel this might be your best record yet.
+What are your thoughts on that statement?

 Dan Flitcroft (Vocals) – That’s very kind of you to say.
-I think as a collection of songs, they’re our most consistent to date.
-I could pick out individual songs from our back catalogue that I may prefer.
-But it’s very hard to give you an honest answer as it’s too close to call right now.
-Ask me again in 5 years!
+As a collection of songs, I believe this is our most consistent work to date.
+While there are individual songs from our back catalog that I may prefer, it’s difficult to give you a definitive answer right now.
+Ask me again in five years!

 Dan Flitcroft (Vocals) – Absolutely.
-I’m very interested in English mythology and culture, and specifically our local history in Somerset.
-It’s a very rich and fertile area to pick from.
+I have a deep interest in English mythology and culture, particularly the local history of Somerset.
+It’s an incredibly rich and fertile source of inspiration.

-SOURCE – How did the compilation Rogfest – Episode 1 with The Shallow Souls, No Thursday War, Valfader, Betrayers and Migo come about and how do you feel about it now?
+SOURCE – How did Rogfest – Episode 1, featuring The Shallow Souls, No Thursday War, Valfader, Betrayers, and Migo, come together?
+And how do you feel about it now?

-Dan Flitcroft (Vocals) – It was a memorial show we played for our good friend Roger Densham who sadly passed away after a battle with cancer last year.
-It was all the band simply paying tribute to him and his music.
+Dan Flitcroft (Vocals) – It was a memorial show we played in honor of our dear friend Roger Densham, who sadly passed away last year after a battle with cancer.
+All the bands involved came together simply to pay tribute to him and his music.

-Dan Flitcroft (Vocals) – The video was created by Jon Birch who is a great local artist we have worked with many times before.
-I think it represents the song very well.
+Dan Flitcroft (Vocals): The video was created by Jon Birch, a talented local artist we’ve collaborated with many times before.
+I believe it represents the song very well.

 SOURCE – With the success and rave reviews of the last release, does that increase your expectations for this album, The Ghost of Badon Hill?

-Dan Flitcroft (Vocals) – Yes, I suppose it does.
-But we try not to pay too much attention to expectations.
-All you can do is do the best and most honest music that you can at the time.
-But the attention that This Sceptred Veil garnered certainly took us by surprise.
+Dan Flitcroft (Vocals): Yes, I suppose it does.
+However, we try not to focus too much on expectations.
+All we can do is create the best and most honest music we can at any given time.
+That said, the attention This Sceptred Veil received certainly took us by surprise.

 SOURCE – At this point in the band’s career, how do you balance fan expectations for what you create and deliver versus your own personal expectations?
 Do you find they work hand in hand?

-Dan Flitcroft (Vocals) – Again, I don’t pay any attention to fan expectations.
-I think that’s a fools errand if you do that.
-More than likely, you’ll start working on something that you think people want rather than being true to yourself.
-If people don’t like our new material, that’s all good.
-It would be weird to think that you can please all the people all of the time.
+Dan Flitcroft (Vocals): Again, I don’t pay much attention to fan expectations.
+I think it’s a fool’s errand to do so.
+More often than not, you end up creating something you think people want rather than staying true to yourself.
+If people don’t like our new material, that’s perfectly fine.
+It would be unrealistic to think you can please everyone all the time.

 SOURCE – Are you surprised by the power of social media today to influence people around the world?
-How does Sergeant Thunderhoof approach his own social media content?
+How does Sergeant Thunderhoof approach their own social media content?

-Dan Flitcroft (Vocals) – Not surprised.
-I just accept that this is the world we now live in.
-I wish social media didn’t exist personally.
-I think by and large it does much more harm than good to humanity.
+Dan Flitcroft (Vocals): I’m not surprised; I simply accept that this is the world we now live in.
+Personally, I wish social media didn’t exist.
+I believe it does more harm than good for humanity, on the whole.

 SOURCE – What’s next for the band after the album is released?

-Dan Flitcroft (Vocals) – We have some great shows and festivals planned for this year.
-But we’ll probably take a bit of time off and recharge our creative batteries.
-I loved writing and recording the last two albums, and so personally, I’d like to continue doing that as soon as possible.
+Dan Flitcroft (Vocals): We have some exciting shows and festivals lined up for this year.
+However, we’ll probably take some time off to recharge our creative batteries.
+I thoroughly enjoyed writing and recording the last two albums, so personally, I’d love to continue that process as soon as possible.

 Contact: